pennstategeog467/pennstategeog467.github.io/_posts/2015-03-24-opening-an-issue-on-github.md

 ---
 layout: post
 title: Using GitHub to Track Project Issues
-excerpt: "Using GitHub to document our progress and challenges."
+excerpt: Using GitHub to document our progress and challenges.
-modified: 2015-3-24
+modified: {}
-tags:
+tags: null
 author: aaron_dennis
 comments: true
 image:
-  feature:
+  feature: null
-  credit:
+  credit: null
-  creditlink:
+  creditlink: null
+published: true
 ---

-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+GitHub is a place to collaboratively work on projects.
+It's a good place for our code to live and it gives us the option to host live web pages.
+Think of GitHub as essentially similar to something like our course management system ANGEL.
+Like ANGEL, we can use GitHub to share files and communicate.